highbyte/dotnet-6502/doc/DEBUG_ADAPTER_TCP.md

 The Avalonia Desktop app:

-1. Parses `--debug-port` and `--debug-wait` command-line arguments
+1. Parses `--enableExternalDebug`, `--debug-port`, `--debug-bind-address`, and `--debug-wait` command-line arguments
-2. Creates a `TcpDebugAdapterServer` when debug port is specified
+2. Creates a `TcpDebugAdapterServer` when external debug is enabled
 3. Handles `ClientConnected` event by:
    - Creating `DapProtocol` and `DebugAdapterLogic` instances
    - Starting a message loop on a background thread